0xffabc/0xffabc/README.md

 Decent with rust, typescript, kotlin
 Currently learning elixir and working on different apps for myself

-If you wish to contact me, there are only 2 correct places to reach me:
+If you wish to contact me, there are only 3 correct places to reach me:
-- discord (@0xffabc)
+- discord (@0xffabc) (Likely going to be removed)
 - delta chat (z6ywpyu3i@nine.testrun.org)
 - matrix (@0xffabc:matrix.netho.tk)
 - jami (0xffabc)